Greece Moments Greece Moments

 In the alleys of Manolates

-The photogenic alleys are a wonderful place to stroll, while your gaze wanders down to the sea again and again.
-The local taverns have adapted to tourists, offering Greek and international food.
+The photogenic alleyways are a wonderful place to stroll, with your gaze drifting down to the sea time and again.
+The local tavernas have adapted to tourists, offering both Greek and international food.

 Directly below Manolates lies the idyllic Nightingale Valley of Samos.
-The grove lined with plane trees is a popular hiking paradise on Samos and offers welcome cooling on hot summer days.
+The grove lined with plane trees is a popular hiking paradise on Samos and offers welcome relief from the heat on hot summer days.

 samos natur wanderungen wälder